RedMadRobot/gradle-infrastructure/README.md

 ```

 ### Enable Detekt checks only on changed files
-The plugin provides the ability to check only changed files.
-You can enable this:
+Plugin `redmadrobot.detekt` adds task `detektDiff` to check the only files changed comparing to the base branch.
+To enable this feature, you should specify base branch name:

 ```kotlin
 redmadrobot {
     detekt {